Tips To Solve Statements & Assumptions Questions

 Solution: In the statement, the author tells what higher authority should be the model of Observation & Learning; And not just: reward & Punishment.

 II.
 Normally bosses are considered as sources of reward and punishment. ⇒ This assumption is implicit because the author said, “Higher authorities…….Not just a source of reward & Punishment”.
-Here, the author has tried to highlight some additional feature of Higher Authority, which gets diminished due to its ‘Reward & Punishment’ feature.
+Here, the author has tried to highlight some additional features of Higher Authority, which gets diminished due to its ‘Reward & Punishment’ feature.

 3. Statement: ‘But, out of X, Y, B and D products, you buy ‘Y’ which alone is based on the latest technology’ –A shop owner tells a customer.